lmas/thesis/thesis.typ

 == Thesis structure <structure>

-The rest of the thesis has it's structure organised in the following way.
+The rest of the thesis has its structure organised in the following way.
 @background introduces the theory and commonly used methods for anomaly detection.
-@method walks through the implementation of the Matrix Profile algorithm and how it's applied in the hardware.
+@method walks through the implementation of the Matrix Profile algorithm and how it is applied in the hardware.
 Then the section continues with the collection of data from the hardware sensors.
 @results documents and analyses the results from the data collection which is then discussed, in relation to the original problem definitions,